nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 •Many movies that are between 77-129 minutes in length rate below 5.6.
 However, not a single movie longer than 129 minutes rates this low (even though there are many movies longer than 129 minutes).

 ### Statistically-Significant Predictors of IMDB Rating
-The analysis found that each of the following have a p-value < 0.0006 when predicting IMDB Rating: <br />
+The analysis found that each of the following have a p-value < 0.0006 when predicting IMDB Rating: <br /> <br />
 •movie length <br />
 •genre <br />
 •type ('Feature Film', 'Documentary') <br />